pedestrian-dynamics-HM/vadere/.gitlab/issue_templates/Bug.md

 ### Relevant data

 - [If you report a bug] Git branch name and commit hash: branch/hash
-- [If you report a bug in a scenario] Please, provide the scenario file.
-No matter how simple the scenario is.
+- [If you report a bug in a scenario] Provide the scenario file --- no matter how simple the scenario is.

 ### Logs and outputs

 [If relevant] Provide log files or console output with error/warning message.

-Please, use code blocks (backticks) and if it is much text encapsulate the text in `<details>` tag:
+Please, use code blocks (backticks) and if it is much text, encapsulate the text in `<details>` tag:

 <details>
 <summary>Expand file xy...</summary>